dida-do/eurocropsml/docs/starting.md

 :::

 :::{seealso}
-For a complete example use-case demonstrating the ready-to-use EuroCropsML dataset in action, please refer to the project's associated [official repository](https://github.com/dida-do/eurocrops-meta-learning) for benchmarking meta-learning algorithms.
+For a complete example use-case demonstrating the ready-to-use $\texttt{EuroCropsML}$ dataset in action, please refer to the project's associated [official repository](https://github.com/dida-do/eurocrops-meta-learning) for benchmarking meta-learning algorithms.
 :::